DeadTheAmazing/api.gg/README.md

 })()
 ```

+## Warning
+Usage of this program breaks [Branch TOS](https://www.branch.gg/privacy)
+Following with that production and work on this repo might be delayed with current circumstances.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.